 - The NZIOB does not assume responsibility or liability for stolen, lost, or damaged personal property incurred at an NZIOB event.

 - In its sole discretion and without refund, the NZIOB reserves the right to refuse admittance to or expel from any event anyone that it determines is behaving in a manner that could be disruptive to the event or to any other attendee.
 This includes social media postings.

 Health & Safety

 - The NZIOB is committed to its obligations as a PCBU under the Health and Safety at Work Act 2015.
 Amongst other things, this requires the Institute to take all practicable steps to eliminate, isolate or minimize hazards that our event attendees are exposed to.
+This includes adhering to any health and safety requirements of the venues we use for events.
 Health and safety is a shared responsibility.

 - If PPE (Personal Protective Equipment) is a requirement for an NZIOB event, it is the registrant’s sole responsibility to provide suitable PPE for themselves.